Snowboard boots wide feet powder deep snow riding

 11. Can I heat mold wide boots at home?

-Yes, but follow manufacturer instructions.
-Use rice sock method carefully (oven not recommended).
+Yes, but follow manufacturer instructions carefully.
+Use rice sock method cautiously (oven not recommended).

 12. Do wide boots break in differently?

-Similar to standard, but less stretch needed.
-Liner packs same, shell flex same.
+Similar to standard, but less lateral stretch needed.
+Liner packs the same, shell flex the same.

 13. How long do wide boots last?

-Yes, independent zone control lets you keep toe area loose while tightening heel/instep.
+Yes – independent zone control lets you keep the toe area loose while tightening heel and instep.

 15. Can I ride powder with wide boots?

 Yes, they float fine with correct technique.
-Wide boots may actually help slightly in deep snow due to larger footprint.
+Wide boots may even help slightly in deep snow due to larger footprint.

 16. What’s the difference between last and shell size?